-FEMME is an NIHR funded clinical trial which is designed to measure the changes in the quality of life women experience when their fibroids are treated by either myomectomy or uterine artery embolisation.
+FEMME is an NIHR funded clinical trial which is designed to track the changes in the quality of life experienced by women with uterine fibroids.

 Fibroids are the most common benign tumor in women and by the time they are fifty years old around four out of five women will have had a fibroid.